nechanie/MyFridge/README.md

     <details>
     <summary>Camera</summary>
       <p>Description</p>
-      Brings up the camera for the user to take a picture of the item’s nutrition facts.
+      Brings up the camera for the user to take a picture of the item’s nutrition facts or of the food.
 After the photo is taken, it will be stored with the specified item.
     </details>
   </details>